 - the files that you attach to emails

-If you'd like to prevent files that are served up from this content source to not have any PDF conversion options enabled, then you can turn this off here:
+If you'd like to prevent files that are served up from this content source from having any PDF conversion options enabled, then you can turn this off here, by unchecking the box:

 When you're ready, click 'Next' (bottom right) to move on to the next step.